-Failure of a system to meet treatment or turbidity standards.
+- Failure of a system to meet treatment or turbidity (clarity) standards.

 In some cases the hazards will be more acute than others, but not generically different.
 The presence of organisms is conclusive evidence of potential harm, lack of disinfectant implies that viable organisms may reach customers, and high turbidity interferes with disinfection which can lead to viable organisms surviving and reaching the customer.
 When Boil Notices are in place, customers need to know what uses they can safely continue, and what uses require boiling of the water before use.
 Since any of the above scenarios result in inadequately treated water reaching households, our advice about safe uses should be consistent.
 Water used for activities that require boiling should be brought to a rolling boil for 1 minute.

 - Washing Food served without cooking/baking or Adding water to food without cooking/baking